nqpz/indirectassassin/README.txt

 Installation
 ------------

 Indirect Assassin is written in Haskell.
-It should work with the Glasgow Haskell Compiler (GHC) of version 6.12.1 and up.
-Indirect Assassin also uses Haskell's SDL library.
+It should work with not-too-old versions of the Glasgow Haskell Compiler (GHC).
+Indirect Assassin also uses the Haskell SDL library.

 Indirect Assassin has only been tested on GNU/Linux, but it should also run on other systems such as MS Windows or Apple Mac.

-Indirect Assassin does not require very new versions of GHC and its SDL library, so it's very likely that the packages from your package manager are enough up-to-date, even if they're a few years old.
-With an apt-based package manager, for example, you can run:

-    aptitude install ghc6 libghc6-sdl-dev libghc6-sdl-image-dev \
-      libghc6-sdl-mixer-dev libghc6-sdl-ttf-dev

-to install all necessary packages for Indirect Assassin to run.
-With other package managers it's probably equally simple.
-If you cannot or will not use a package manager, you can download GHC and the Haskell Platform from http://hackage.haskell.org/platform/ --- once you have downloaded and installed those, you can use a newly installed program, "cabal", to download and install Haskell SDL bindings:
+You can download GHC and the Haskell Platform from http://hackage.haskell.org/platform/ --- once you have downloaded and installed those, you can use a newly installed program, "cabal", to download and install Haskell SDL bindings:

-    cabal install sdl sdl-image sdl-mixer sdl-ttf
+    cabal install sdl sdl-image sdl-mixer sdl-ttf missingh

 Once this is done, run (from the root directory of the extracted tarball):